veebch/twirly/README.md

 ### Wiring

-The DRV8825 needs to be wired connected to GPIO according the photo below:
+The DRV8825 needs to be wired to match the photo below.
+For something more specific, the code contains all the individual GPIO pins.

 <div align="center">
 <img src="images/guts.png" width="33%">